 Is the road through Joubert's Pass challenging?

 It has a maximum gradient of 1:6.
 It has all the elements of steep gradients, rough surfaces, grandiose views, high altitudes, extreme weather, and careful driving to make it onto the Top 20 list of South African gravel road passes.
 This road is usually open all year round, but it can be closed anytime when the access is not cleared of snow.
 The pass is suitable for all vehicles in fair weather, but if there is heavy rain or snow on the pass, a 4x4 vehicle is required.
 The road passes through beautiful farmlands before rising up through the Lammergeier Nature Reserve.

-The road through the pass was opened in 1914 and it was built by seven farmers of which five had the surname Joubert (hence the name).
-At the summit there is a stone monument inscribed with the name of a number of Joubert family members plus two others.
+The road through the pass was opened in 1914, and it was built by seven farmers, five of whom had the surname Joubert (hence the name).
+At the summit, there is a stone monument inscribed with the names of several Joubert family members plus two others.